Minneapolis Workers’ Compensation Lawyer

 - The next step of the process is to file a claim within Minnesota’s statute of limitations (three years from the date of injury).
 If you have your claim denied (which is a possibility), it is important to file a timely appeal and work with your workers’ compensation attorney to get your claim settled.

 Why do I need a Minneapolis workers’ compensation lawyer?

 Navigating the workers’ compensation process in Minneapolis can be challenging to do alone.
 An attorney with experience will help walk you through the process and provide you with the information you need for a successful claim.

 By having a caring and knowledgeable attorney on your side, you can be assured that you’ll file within every submission deadline and have all of the documentation and information needed for a successful claim.

-If you or someone you know has been injured on the job in Minneapolis, reach out to the workers’ compensation attorneys at Milavetz Law today to discuss your workplace injury and receive the compensation you deserve.
+If you or someone you know has been injured on the job in Minneapolis, call a worker’s compensation attorney at Milaveetz Law today at 763-560-0000 or fill out a contact form to schedule a free consultation regarding your workplace injury.